"Even the text messages from old schoolfriends and people I haven’t spoken to in 10 years"

 and live on Freeview channel 276

-The 28-year-old, on board Wellfields Lincoln, said: “It’s a surreal experience but I’m thrilled with him – he can be a spooky horse but he felt quite alert today.

-"It was like he knew there was something different about today.
-His trot work felt beautiful in there and maybe in his canter he felt a little tense through his back so we maybe lost a few moves that would ordinarily come naturally to him.

-On her Olympics debut, Berry reflected: “Definitely feels like a debut – it’s a totally different feeling.
+On Saturday’s Olympics debut, Berry reflected: “Definitely feels like a debut – it’s a totally different feeling.

 "Even the text messages from old schoolfriends and people I haven’t spoken to in 10 years.